J.D., Harvard Law School, 1999 (cum laude)

 U.S. District Court for the District of Colorado

-American Bar Association (Section of Environment, Energy, and Resources; Section of Administrative Law and Regulatory Practice; Section of Litigation; Section of Science & Technology Law)
+American Bar Association (Section of International Law; Section of Environment, Energy, and Resources; Section of Administrative Law and Regulatory Practice; Section of Litigation; Section of Science & Technology Law)

 D.C.
-Bar (Administrative Law and Agency Practice Section; Environment, Energy, and Natural Resources Section; Litigation Section)
+Bar (Administrative Law and Agency Practice Section; Environment, Energy, and Natural Resources Section; International Law Section; Litigation Section)

 Environmental Law Institute